ts-engine/ts-engine/packages/eslint-config/README.md

-# TS Engine ESLint Config
+# @ts-engine/eslint-config

-Provides ESLint config if you want to extend it or allow your IDE to find it.
+Provides the ts-engine ESLint config if you want to extend it or allow your IDE to find it.

-**This is not required for TS Engine's lint command to work.**

 ## Getting Started